Death by a Thousand Prompts

 The fatal flaw of chatbots is every message gets a response no matter how stupid it is.
 They validate every thought, and act on every impulse.

-While it’s hard to delude yourself TikTok is useful, but chatting with AI feels productive, like you’re a wizard exerting agency over the world.
+It’s hard to delude yourself TikTok is useful, but chatting with AI feels productive, like you’re a wizard exerting agency over the world.

 Speeding